Silicon Valley Power

 - Watch your mail, your bill, your newspaper, and this website for continuously updated material.
 In addition, you may connect with us through Linkedin, Facebook, Twitter, Vimeo and WordPress.
 You may also sign up for our electronic newsletters: Watt’s Up SVP? for residential information and the SVP Energy Insider for businesses.
 Also, Comcast Cable Government Channel 15 (where available) and your local library will have information for you.

-SVP MeterConnect FAQS
+SVP MeterConnect FAQs

 An advanced meter offers accurate and detailed measurement of electricity usage that can be remotely read by the utility from its offices.
 Before long, customers will be able to monitor their personal usage either online or with a display in their home.
 The SVP Meter Connect ® advanced meters will, in time, be able to communicate with appliances in the home that are programmed by the owner to operate at maximum efficiency, thereby reducing energy usage and cost.
 The advanced meters will also allow SVP to quickly pinpoint power problems and outages, allowing faster response to trouble spots and confirmation when your power is restored.